centau/vide/docs/api/reactivity-core.md

 ## values()

-Maps each value in a table to an object.
+Maps each value in a table source to an object.

 - **Type**